 Is your puppy chewing on your carpets, furniture, clothes and more?

-If so, the good news is that he's a perfectly normal pup...... but you will want to discourage this behavior to protect her and your home/belongings!
+If so, the good news is that he's a perfectly normal pup...... but you do need to discourage this behavior to protect her, and your home/belongings!

 Chewing just comes naturally to your puppy.

 It helps keep her little teeth clean, exercises her jaws, reduces teething pain and (in her opinion anyway) is just good, clean fun.